CLI Tool

 Commands:

-get-pixel-data Extracts pixel data from DICOM P10 files, writing each frame
+get-pixel-data Extracts pixel data from DICOM P10 files, writing it to image

 modify Modifies the content of DICOM P10 files